clics/clics2/README.md

 $ clics [-v] get languages
 ```

 Calculates basic statistics about the languages in the sample and stores them in `stats/languages.csv`.
+This also creates a geographical plot of the languages which is then placed in the folder `geo/`.

 ### Calculate Coverage of Concepts